spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp/20-create-gcp-iaas-cluster.md

 5. Select **GCP** and click on **Start GCP Configuration**

 6. Populate the wizard page with the following information: name, description, tags, and select GCP account.
-Tags on a cluster are propagated to the VMs deployed to the computing environments.
+Tags assigned to a cluster are propagated to the VMs deployed to the computing environments.
 Click on **Next** after completing all the required information.